List of Transformers film series cast and characters: Terrorcons

-The Terrorcons are a faction of Decepticons appearing in Transformers: Rise of the Beasts, wherein are they depicted as having abandoned the Decepticons to serve as the heralds of Unicron.
+The Terrorcons are a faction of Decepticons appearing in Transformers: Rise of the Beasts, wherein they are depicted as having abandoned the Decepticons to serve as the heralds of Unicron.

 Scourge

 Scourge (voiced by Peter Dinklage) is the main antagonist of the Transformers: Rise of the Beasts movie, the ruthless leader of the Terrorcons and Cybertronian trophy hunter who transforms into a black Peterbilt 359 semi-trailer truck (similar to the one from Mad Max) and Unicron's servant.
 Scourge managed to track down the Maximals at a nearby forest and came face-to-face with their previous leader Apelinq.
 After a brief scuffle with the Maximal, Scourge fatally wounded Apelinq but was too late to stop Optimus Primal and the rest of the Maximals from escaping the planet with the Transwarp Key before Unicron arrived and destroyed their homeworld.
 After being reprimanded by his dark master for letting the Maximals get away with the Transwarp Key, Scourge vowed to search the entire universe for the key.

 In 1994, Scourge lands on Earth, alongside his fellow Terrorcons: Battletrap and Nightbird, after having detected the Transwarp Key's energy signature from a museum in Brooklyn, New York.
 Upon arriving at the museum, Scourge sends two of his Freezers to retrieve the key from two humans: Noah Diaz and Elena Wallace.
 Soon enough, the Autobots, led by Optimus Prime, arrive on the scene and a grueling battle ensues, with the Terrorcons proving resistant to damage due to being infused with Unicron's dark energy.
 Scourge managed to overpower Optimus and deactivate Bumblebee before taking the latter's Autobot insignia off as a trophy.
 The Terrorcons took the Transwarp Key just before the Maximal Warrior Airazor arrives and drives them off with her fire breath.